agroimpacts/USF/docs/SFO.md

   tax year.
 - `sf_pdistricts`: Current Police Districts
 - `sf_pdcalls`: Calls for service to Police Department
-- `sf_incidents`: Police Department incident report from 2018 to present
+- `sf_incident`: Police Department incident report from 2018 to present
 - `CopMonitor`: Police misconduct database
 - `sf_pdbudget`: SFPD Budget data for each Fiscal Year from 2007 to 2021
   SFPD Budget Data pulled from Annual Appropriations Ordinances for each year.
 They can be found [here](https://openbook.sfgov.org/webreports/search.aspx?searchString=&year=1986&year2=2021&type=CityBudgets&index=0&index2=3&index3=0)